 What are display ads?

 Display ads are also known as banners.
 This type of ad appeals to the audience through visual content.

 According to The Interactive Advertising Bureau (IAB), they usually are ”a combination of static/animated images, text and/or video designed to convey a marketing message and/or cause the user to take an action.”

-Thanks to the evolution of technology, display ads are no longer only images, text, or videos, but they include even more action like audio, clickable elements, or pop-up function.
+Thanks to the evolution of technology, display ads no longer only consist of images, text, or videos.
+Today, you can find display ads with audio, clickable elements, and even pop-up functions.